Axlefublr/axlefublr.github.io/content/fish-function-meta/index.md

 # the fish function meta

 The concept is pretty simple.
 Instead of putting your functions into config.fish, put them in a separate script.
-Put a relevant `funcsave` after every function.
+Put a relevant `funcsave` after every function you define.
 To update the functions stored in `~/.config/fish/functions/` to the ones defined in this script, after you add a new function or edit an existing one, simply run the script.

 Take a look at my [core.fish](https://github.com/Axlefublr/dotfiles/blob/main/fish/fun/core.fish) for example.